 No, a workplace pension is entirely separate to a state pension.
 A state pension will be paid out on a weekly basis when an employee has reached retirement age.
 The amount payable will differ according to the National Insurance payments they have made throughout their life, but at the time of writing, the maximum amount is £168.60 per week.

 Fully understanding UK pension laws is imperative for business owners and HR/payroll professionals.
-For assistance in other aspects of UK employment law, see our guides to everything from Statutory Sick Pay to choosing the right HR software.
+For assistance in other aspects of UK employment law, see our guides to everything from Statutory Sick Pay to Statutory Maternity Pay.